Deep learning in photoacoustic imaging: Deep learning to improve penetration depth of PA images

 High energy lasers allow for light to reach deep into tissue and they allow for deep structures to be visible in PA images.
 High energy lasers provide a greater penetration depth than low energy lasers.
 Around an 8 mm greater penetration depth for lasers with a wavelength between 690 and 900 nm.
 The American National Standards Institute has set a maximal permissible exposure (MPE) for different biological tissues.
 Lasers with specifications above the MPE can cause mechanical or thermal damage to the tissue they are imaging.
 Manwar et al. was able to increase the penetration of depth of low energy lasers that meet the MPE standard by applying a U-net architecture to the images created by a low energy laser.
 The network was trained with images of an ex vivo sheep brain created by a low energy laser of 20 mJ as the input to the network and images of the same sheep brain created by a high energy laser of 100 mJ, 20 mJ above the MPE, as the desired output.
 A perceptually sensitive loss function was used to train the network to increase the low signal-to-noise ratio in PA images created by the low energy laser.
 The trained network was able to increase the peak-to-background ratio by 4.19 dB and penetration depth by 5.88% for photos created by the low energy laser of an in vivo sheep brain.
 Manwar claims that this technology could be beneficial in neonatal brain imaging where transfontanelle imaging is possible to look for any lessions or injury.
+Cristian et al. was able to use transformer based diffusion models for improving the imaging depth in photoacoustic imaging.
+Vascular twin phantoms were made by printing digital images onto polyurethane films to test the performance of the different models including Pix2Pix, Residual U-Net, and the proposed Transformer U-Net, using various loss functions, including adversarial, MSE, PSNR, SSIM, and a combined PSNR + SSIM.
+Quantitative evaluation shows that PSNR + SSIM loss is robust in preserving structural details and suppressing noise.
+Under the pre-specified SSIM + PSNR training objective, Trans U-Net achieves the highest SSIM and PSNR across noise levels on both datasets.
+In vivo validation using murine breast tumor models and in vivo breast imaging confirmed the model’s ability to enhance visualization of deep vascular structures without introducing noise amplification.
+The proposed Trans U-Net effectively addresses the coupled problem of attenuation correction and denoising in handheld PAI.
+This method improves depth-resolved vascular imaging and is potentially useful in clinical and preclinical photoacoustic applications.